Thesis

 Producers (narrative or documentary):

-Have completed OR be concurrently enrolled in:
+Have completed OR be concurrently enrolled in (Spring ’25) at least one of the following courses:

 • RTF 367K – Producing Film and Television